LAS Building Multipatch (3D Analyst)

 (Optional)

-The binning size used to thin the point cloud prior to constructing the rooftop surface.
+The binning size used to thin the point cloud before constructing the rooftop surface.

 Linear Unit